This page first discusses Excel, then statistics in general near the bottom of the page.

 Calculate an Average or Sum: Suppose you want Average of Column T

 Help with Statistics

-For subscribers, AMA has advice for using statistics with large data files, a checklist, and an article comparing "odds ratios," probabilities, and "relative risk ratios" (emphasis added):
+For subscribers, AMA has advice for using statistics with large data files, a checklist, a series discussing medical databases, and an article comparing "odds ratios," probabilities, and "relative risk ratios" (emphasis added):

 There are excellent articles on statistical analysis of health data in the British Medical Journal, though it requires a subscription, which you may find at a university or hospital library.

 When people compare hospitals and doctors, and "control for the differences among patients," the risk adjustment is pitifully poor.

 Since risk adjustment is ineffective, hospitals can improve their results by denying care to the patients with the worst conditions (“We can’t help you…”), giving the hospital a better “success” rate.
 Attention to outcome measures leads to denial of care to the sickest.